lukkeutgens/Homelab/Research/proxmox-learning.md

 - Supported by the CPU.

 You can check from within Proxmox if IOMMU is enabled, but in my case this is not strictly necessary.
-I will not use it for now
+I do not plan to use it for now.

 ---